igorciz777/GUTArchiveTools/README.md

 ## Current issues
-- Very few file types are defined, none for xbox
+- A lot of undefined file types
-- Problems with many games
+- Problems with some games
-- Lacks proper error handling in many places
 - Possible issues with building on both platforms
 - Code is a spaghetti mess